piaccho/quiz-review-app/README.md

 	cd quiz-review-app

-You can run this application in two ways:

-1.  **Building from Source (Manual)**:
+2.  **Build and run**:

    Build and run the server by navigating to the `/master/backend` subdirectory and run the following command:

     gradle bootRun

    To build and run the client, from the root directory of application, navigate to the `/master/frontend` subdirectory and run the following command:

 	gradle run

-	<b>Note</b>: If you're using an IDE that supports Gradle (e.g., IntelliJ IDEA), you can run easily both the server and client.
+<b>Note</b>: If you use an IDE that supports Gradle (e.g. IntelliJ IDEA), you can easily run both the server and the client.

-2.  **Docker Compose**:

 <div id="example-of-use" />